bkownacki1/CS3398-Kree-F2019/README.txt

         Differences in Javascript Engines and back end rendering agents.

     Shelby:
+      - Researching JS, HTML, node.js, and CSS took a long time because I have no experience with them.
+Due to my lack of knowledge, I feel as if I am not able to contibute to the project as much as I would like.
+If this had been a Java program, I could have spent this sprint assisting development instead of researching.
+I feel as if I chose the wrong group to be in or the wrong project.

     Ben:
       - Using the Google Maps API seemed really simple at first, yet I could not get it to work no matter what I tried.
 I ended up scrapping my attempt to add a map to my own HTML file and just using the one on the app's homepage.
 After I started using the app on the homepage I made a lot more progress and learned a lot more about JavaScript and the Maps API.